 Enter the amount and details of each check you write in your check ledger at the same time you make out the check.
 If you forget to do this, you may accidentally write a check for more money than you have in your account.
 The check could be returned.
 If this happens, you might have to pay an overdraft fee.

-Making Out the Check
+Filling Out the Blank Check

 - Write your name and address in the space at the upper left of the check.
 Use the same name you use for the checking account.
 If the account is in the name of John Smith, don't write "Jack Smith."